 For startups, the resources are terrific.
 The region has numerous business incubators where fledgling firms can find advice, nurturing, and inexpensive office and lab space; additional information regarding entrepreneurial resources are available.

 In 2015 Popular Mechanics named St. Louis number one out of the "14 Best Startups Cities in America."
-In the two years since it was formed, the Regional Entrepreneur Exchange, or T-Rex as it’s known, has grown to over 100 companies with 80,000 square feet of co-working and incubator space in downtown St. Louis.
+In the two years since it was formed, the Regional Entrepreneur Exchange, or T-Rex as it’s known, has grown to 200 companies with 80,000 square feet of co-working and incubator space in downtown St. Louis.

 One of its tenants is Arch Grants which has gotten a lot of press for relocating dozens of such start-ups to St. Louis.
 Arch Grants is a new business plan competition which awards start-up companies with a $50,000 grant, discounts on housing and office space, mentoring, free legal and accounting services, and networking.
 They then work closely with St. Louis angel capital groups to secure venture capital for grantees.